jromang/picochess/docs/installation.rst

 * uci-option = Threads = 4
 * user-voice = en:Elsie
 * computer-voice = en:Marvin
-* disable-ok-move
+* disable-ok-message

 To set a particular setting, simply include the appropriate line in the picochess.ini file.
-For example, to the disable default confirmation message on a move, include this line in picochess.ini:
+For example, to the disable default confirmation message, include this line in picochess.ini:

-disable-ok-move
+disable-ok-message

 To remove a setting, delete the appropriate line or comment it out using the hash character (#) or set the option to false.
 For example, to turn OFF the LED's on the Revelation II chessbot, this line will do: